Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

-We observe that the naive way of setting $x_{min}$ and $x_{max}$ in asymmetric quantization may not be optimal in many cases, such as the case where a vector contains an element with a relatively high absolute value compared with the other elements.
-A brute force approach for selecting more optimal $x_{min}$ and $x_{max}$ values uses a step size to iterate over possible choices of $x_{min}$ and $x_{max}$ (in each embedding vector), and in each iteration perform a quantization for the sole purpose of measuring $\ell_2$.
-Based on that, choose the $x_{min}$ and $x_{max}$ values that provided the lowest $\ell_2$ loss.
-Unfortunately, this approach is not feasible in terms of run time when quantizing large models.
+\textbf{Approach 3: Adaptive Asymmetric Quantization:} We observe that the naive way of setting $x_{min}$ and $x_{max}$ in asymmetric quantization may not be optimal in some cases.
+For example, if a vector contains an element with a relatively high absolute value compared with the other elements, $scale$ may be too high.

+A brute force approach for selecting more optimal $x_{min}$ and $x_{max}$ values for each embedding vector would iterate over many possible values, and in each iteration perform a quantization for the sole purpose of measuring $\ell_2$ error.
+Based on that, it would choose the $x_{min}$ and $x_{max}$ values that provided the lowest $\ell_2$ error.
+Unfortunately, since this has to be done per embedding vector, it is not feasible in terms of run time when quantizing large models.